This one goes out to my wonderful, loved wife. Baby, let’s paddle out and ride the next one together to the end (Belfaux, December 2020)

 “From the moment we step into adult age, we keep eating Proust Madeleines for breakfast, every day.
-Most of the times, we just pretend we don’t care…”
+Most of the time, we just pretend we don’t care…”

 In this post, I will share with people who grew up in other places, one of the most defining moments for Italians, especially men, today in their mid-40s.
 I would like you to feel at least a little bit what we felt in that long summer of 1982.

-I should not say, but in Italy we really did not care about Falklands war.
-If you found yourself walking on Italian streets in the night of 11 of July, you would have thought that some strange bomb had killed the whole country population while leaving buildings, cars and everything else untouched.
+I should not say, but in Italy, we really did not care about the Falklands war.
+If you found yourself walking on Italian streets on the night of 11 of July, you would have thought that some strange bomb had killed the whole country population while leaving buildings, cars and everything else untouched.
 That night we were ALL watching the football World Cup final.

 “In Italy, when speaking about 1982 football World Cup squad we say “We”.
-You would believe that there were 50 millions of Italians on Spain pitches that summer.”
+You would believe that there were 50 million Italians on Spain pitches that summer.”